We can choose to be joyful even when we are celebrating the holidays alone.

 But you have a choice in how you will respond to it.
-How can you choose to be joyful this week?
+So how can you choose to be joyful this week?

-I choose a joy that is based on the good news that Jesus Christ was born.
+I choose joy based on the good news that Jesus Christ was born.

 Kay Warren says that “Joy is the settled assurance that God is in control of all the details of my life, the quiet confidence that ultimately everything is going to be all right, and the determined choice to praise God in all things.”

 “Be joyful in hope, patient in affliction, faithful in prayer.
 Romans 12:12.